dstien/restunts2/README.md

 ## Porting code to C

 1. Implement the function in a file in `src/c`.
-When adding a new file, include it in `SRC` in `src/Makefile`.
+When adding a new file, include it in `SRCS` in `src/c/Makefile`.
 2. Add the function name to `PORTED_FUNCS_BY_FILE` in `ghidra/resunts-export.py` and run the export from Ghidra.
 3. Write unit tests in `src/test` to ensure the code is portable and the behaviour is consistent across platforms.
 4. Rebuild and test.
+5. Run `make tidy` to see if the linter can detect bugs.
-5. Run `make check-format` and resolve the discrepancies or apply automatic formatting with `clang-format -i FILENAME`.
+6. Run `make format` and resolve the discrepancies or apply automatic formatting with `clang-format -i FILENAME`.

 ## Troubleshooting